Joulence/react-course-learning-app-3-2/README.md

 - Add new users with their username and age
 - Display the list of users with their information
-- Clear the entire list with one click

 ## Technologies